Martinsville High School (Virginia): Academics

+In order to graduate, Martinsville High school students are required to complete at least 40 hours of volunteer community service by the end of their senior year.

 Athletics

 Martinsville offers a comprehensive athletic program and participates in the Virginia High School League's interscholastic sports competing in the Piedmont District.
-Sports offered include basketball, baseball, cross country, football, golf, swimming, volleyball, and wrestling.
+Sports offered include basketball, baseball, cross country, football, golf, softball, scholastic bowl, swimming, tennis, track, volleyball, and wrestling.
 Other extracurricular activities include robotics, interact club, chess club, marching band, gospel choir, health occupations students of america (HOSA), and future business leaders of america (FBLA).
 The MHS Boys' Basketball won back to back VHSL State Championships in 2015 and 2016.
-Competing in the Piedmont District, Martinsville men's basketball has won more Virginia High School League State championships than any other school in Virginia.
+Competing in the Piedmont District, Martinsville men's basketball has won 15 Virginia High School League state championships, more than any other school in Virginia.
+Martinsville is expected to leave the Piedmont District and join the Three Rivers District in 2025.

+Students and faculty

+The students are 55% African-American, 20% White, 16% Hispanic and 6% two or more races.
+As of 2024, the student-teacher ratio is 14:1.